abitbyabit/demo-btpanorama/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.3, along with Angular 11+, NGRX 10+, RXJS 6+, Typescript 4+, and Primeng 11+.

 ## Notes
 * Used angular in memory api to fake data api request.
 * The demo was designed using feature modules for client, business, user, investment,market data, tracking, etc.
 * Ngrx State management: Each feature module has its own feature state, along with global App state
 * Container/Presentation component pattern applied.
+* responsive test at desktop/tablet screen size
+* animation applied at pack click and individual reports expanding
+* hover over effect applied while hover over pack

 ## Development server